What To Do If You Find A Baby Bird

 Taking these birds into captivity denies them the opportunity to learn skills they will need to survive in the wild.
 Unless a bird is injured, it is essential to leave them outside to learn from their parents.

 Before taking any baby bird out of the wild, please contact the Wildlife Care Center at 503-292-0304.
+If you are calling from outside Oregon, please call your State’s Department of Fish and Wildlife for a list of local wildlife rehabilitators who might be able to help you.

 Nestlings on the Ground